tomcritchlow/tomcritchlow.github.io/_posts/2023-01-27-small-databases.md

 * Jarrett Fuller publishes a lovely collection of readings for people interested in design [readings.design](https://readings.design/) that has 251 resources but what appear to be manually created tags and no search.
 * My friend Jonah Dragan has been documenting amazing kids picture books, both popular and obscure.
 He has [over 900 archived on his Instagram](https://www.instagram.com/jonahdragan/?hl=en).
 How might this archive become, well, an archive?

 To be clear, I'm not being critical of these resources!
 I very much enjoy them all and love that they exist.
 Indie web creators will use [digital bricolage](https://tomcritchlow.com/2023/01/20/digital-bricolage/) to use whatever tools they have to build things and that's great.
-The Cyberfeminism Index even has an explict focus on long-term maintainability and lack of dependencies which is great.
+The Cyberfeminism Index even has an explicit focus on long-term maintainability and lack of dependencies which is great.

 But it shows some of the potential use cases where people are looking for "database publishing".